octokit/octokit.net/CONTRIBUTING.md

 If you make focused commits (instead of one monolithic commit) and have descriptive commit messages, this will help speed up the review process.

-### Adding New files

-To ensure new files are available in the various projects, we have a helper script to synchronize these changes across all the projects in the solution.

-If you need to create new files:

-  - add the file to the main `Octokit` project
-  - build the project (to ensure the `csproj` change is saved)
-  - run this command: `.\build FixProjects`

-At any time you can build the project with `.\build BuildApp` - this will also run FxCop analysis.
+At any time you can build the project with `build -Task Build` (or `.\build.sh --target=build`) - this will also run code analysis rules.

 ### Running Tests